paulklemm/rvisidata/README.md

 ### Visidata

 You need to have Visidata installed.
 Please follow the official installation instructions [provided here](https://visidata.org/install/).
-If you already have python3 installed, the easiest way to install it is with `pip3`: `pip3 install visidata`.

 To verify visidata is installed correctly, `vd --version` should print out the installed version.